DataFire/Integrations/integrations/generated/evetech/README.md

   * characters **required** `array`: characters array
     * items `integer`: character integer
   * datasource `string` (values: tranquility, singularity): The server name you would like data from
-  * If-None-Match `string`: ETag from a previous request.
-A 304 will be returned if this matches the current ETag

 #### Output
 * output `array`: 200 ok array